Neural Nets

 git add .

-Commits staged changes to the local repository with a descriptive message.
+4. git commit Commits staged changes to the local repository with a descriptive message.

 Terminal window